VH-CZX. Boeing 737-33A. c/n 24029-1601.

 Flight crew: Captains J. Snowball, P. Feeney; F/O M. Healy; Support crew G. Lane, M. Harmer, K. Wombwell

-Operated first revenue service Melbourne (Tullamarine) - Sydney (Captain J. Snowball) - March 04, 1994
+Operated its first revenue service Melbourne (Tullamarine) - Sydney (Captain J. Snowball) - March 04, 1994

 Sold to Ansett Australia - October 1997